HChristopherNaoyuki/math-and-language-synergy-website/README.md

 ## Project Overview

-Math and Language Synergy is an educational website designed to provide comprehensive learning experiences in English, Japanese, and Mathematics.
-The platform integrates language learning with mathematical reasoning to create well-rounded educational outcomes for students of all levels.

-**Key Objectives:**
-- Provide integrated language and mathematics education
-- Offer interactive learning experiences
-- Support multiple user roles (students, lecturers)
-- Ensure accessibility and mobile responsiveness
-- Implement modern web design principles
+Math and Language Synergy is a comprehensive educational website that provides integrated language and mathematics education.
+The platform offers courses in English, Japanese, and Mathematics, targeting students and professionals in South Africa who seek to enhance their academic and career prospects through bilingualism and analytical thinking skills.

+The website features a modern, Apple-inspired design with responsive layouts, interactive elements, and a robust user management system that simulates file-based data storage for demonstration purposes.

 ## Technology Stack

-**Frontend:**
-- HTML5 with semantic markup
-- CSS3 with custom properties and modern layouts
-- Vanilla JavaScript (ES6+)
+- **Frontend**: HTML5, CSS3, JavaScript (ES6+)
-- Responsive design with Flexbox and Grid

-**Backend Simulation:**
-- LocalStorage for data persistence
-- JavaScript modules for application logic
-- File system simulation with text-based storage

-**Design System:**
-- Apple-inspired minimalistic design
+- **Styling**: Custom CSS with Apple-inspired design principles
-- CSS custom properties for theming
+- **Storage**: LocalStorage simulation for data persistence
-- WCAG 2.0 accessibility compliance
-- Mobile-first responsive approach
+- **Icons**: Custom SVG icons and emoji-based icons
+- **Fonts**: System fonts with fallbacks for optimal performance

 ## Project Structure